 - Wide vehicle coverage

-Tip: Read user reviews to see how the scanner performs on your car’s make and model.
+Tip: Take a look at user reviews to find out how the scanner performs with the make and model of your car.

-- Connecting the scanner to a PC or over Wi-Fi
+- Using scanner with a PC or over Wi-Fi

 - Downloading the latest firmware